VoltLang/Website/doc/tvpl/c3-steps.md

 		return 0;
 	}

-A variable defined in a block statement is a 'local' variable, and can only be seen in that scope, and block statements inside of that block statement.
+A variable defined in a block statement is a 'local' variable, and can only be seen in that block statement, and block statements inside of that block statement.

 	import watt.io;